ferize585/Shel-Sound-Network/README.md

 ---

-Developed with 🎵 by the Shel Sound Network Team.
+Developed with 🎵 by the Shelby Sound Network Team.